 The one-and-only city of San Francisco is located in Northern California, and it’s a top spot on the West Coast for solo travelers.
-The town is primarily famous for its cafes and lounges which offer lovely food and an even greater ambiance.
-When you need some ‘me time’, visiting a café is the best option.
+The town is primarily famous for its cafes and lounges, which offer lovely food and an even more excellent ambiance.
+When you need some “me time,” visiting a café is the best option.

-San Francisco is home to some incredible sights and so many travelers visit this city to enjoy a good walking or guided tour.
-You need to see the marvelous Golden Gate Bridge and get some pictures there.
+San Francisco is home to incredible sights, so many travelers visit this city for a good walking or guided tour.
+You must see the marvelous Golden Gate Bridge and get some pictures there.
 Alcatraz Island is another essential spot to visit.

-From the city, you’re also in a great position to access some of California’s best national parks, including Yosemite National Park and Pinnacles National Park.
+You’re also in a great position from the city to access some of California’s best national parks, including Yosemite National Park and Pinnacles National Park.

 8. Kuala Lumpur, Malaysia

 Kuala Lumpur is a city you must visit on your next solo trip.
-The city is famous for its amazing tourism business just like other Southeast Asian hotspots like Bangkok and Singapore.
+The town is famous for its excellent tourism business, just like other Southeast Asian hotspots like Bangkok and Singapore.
 It is a city of culture, possessing fantastic arts and traditional local crafts.

-The city is one of the best places to travel for solo shopping adventures, especially in the Bukit Bintang district.
+The city is one of the best places to travel for solo shopping, especially in the Bukit Bintang district.
 The district is home to several malls and high-end retailers.

-Kuala Lumpur is famous for its monkeys which you may find plentiful.
-While here you simply must try the street food; it’s so inexpensive you won’t have to watch how much you’re spending – just watch out for the monkeys!
+Kuala Lumpur is famous for its monkeys, which you may find plentiful.
+While here, you must try the street food; it’s so inexpensive you won’t have to watch how much you’re spending – watch out for the monkeys!

-The cost of accommodation is also fantastically low, and there are literally thousands of hotels to choose from.
+The cost of accommodation is also meager, and there are thousands of hotels to choose from.
 You can get a room at the clean, modern Summer Suites Residences for less than $20 a night.

 9. Amsterdam, Netherlands

-One more thing which cannot be missed if you’re on day trips from San Jose is Poás Volcano, National Park.
+One more thing that cannot be missed if you’re on day trips from San Jose is Poás Volcano, National Park.
 San Jose has a good range of hotels and rentals at various prices.